WildBunnie/eShop/README.md

 - Run the eshop with `dotnet run --project src/eShop.AppHost/eShop.AppHost.csproj`
 - Run the collectors/exporters with `docker-compose up --build`
-- Frontend can be found at `https://localhost:7298`, Grafana at `http://localhost:3000`, Jaeger at `http://localhost:16686` and Prometheus at `http://localhost:9090`
+- Frontend can be found at `https://localhost:7298`, Grafana at `http://localhost:3000` (admin:admin), Jaeger at `http://localhost:16686` and Prometheus at `http://localhost:9090`

 # Sequence Diagram